dictybase-docker/cluster-ops/README.md

 ```
 export GOOGLE_APPLICATION_CREDENTIALS="${PWD}/credentials/kops-cluster-creator.json"
 ```
-This provides authentication to the Go Google Cloud client library.
+This provides authentication to the Go Google Cloud client library, which is used to manage resources on the Google Cloud Platform project

 ### 5. Set Up kops State Store and Initialize the Cluster